The Left Alternative: Reception

 Reviewing The Left Alternative in the London Review of Books, Tom Nairn summarized Unger's ideas as follows:

-Unger sets out the following key idea: ‘The larger goal is a fuller mobilisation of national resources: a war economy without a war’, fostering ‘the institutions of a highenergy democracy’.
-Small nations can mean big, even universal lives and ideas; but they will go on requiring ‘a shield over national heresy’, a fostering of it, a mobilisation of resources ‘that allows petitioners to become rebels’....
+Unger sets out the following key idea: 'The larger goal is a fuller mobilisation of national resources: a war economy without a war', fostering 'the institutions of a high-energy democracy'.
+Small nations can mean big, even universal lives and ideas; but they will go on requiring 'a shield over national heresy', a fostering of it, a mobilisation of resources 'that allows petitioners to become rebels'...
 His arguments are overwhelmingly prescriptive lists of institutional changes that few will find undesirable and fewer still could imagine being implemented in, say, Wales, Finland, Kurdistan, Taiwan or Basra.

-While Nairn acknowledged the appeal of Unger's ideas, he concluded that the book was disappointingly general in its application: "Thinktank manifestos normally address a specific population in a specific tongue, before being translated (with appropriate changes) for others.
-But Unger’s are written in a synthetic fusion of legal American and Brazilian that seems to belong everywhere and nowhere....
+While Nairn acknowledged the appeal of Unger's ideas, he concluded that the book was disappointingly general in its application: "Think tank manifestos normally address a specific population in a specific tongue, before being translated (with appropriate changes) for others.
+But Unger's are written in a synthetic fusion of legal American and Brazilian that seems to belong everywhere and nowhere...
 Unger dwells on [a] weirdly anational plane."

 Michael B. Mathias reviewed The Left Alternative in Marx and Philosophy.
-He wrote that The Left Alternative is "a concise introduction to [Unger's] recent thought, which has shifted towards a more pragmatic and centrist position.
-Unger’s basic aimhere is to emancipate the world from‘the dictatorship of no alternatives’ by offering a constructive Leftist program."
+He wrote that the book is "a concise introduction to [Unger's] recent thought, which has shifted towards a more pragmatic and centrist position.
+Unger's basic aim here is to emancipate the world from 'the dictatorship of no alternatives' by offering a constructive Leftist program."
 Mathias was critical of the book's ambitions: "Unger certainly captures the dismay that many of us feel in the face of an implacable neoliberal orthodoxy and the constriction of human possibilities that it entails.
-And he offers a welldeserved rebuke to those on the Left who have become institutionally conservative in attitude and abandoned any transformative ambition.
-Nonetheless, what Unger characterizes as the ‘first steps’ in a new direction seemmore like giant leaps given the political realities that presently constrain opportunities for change."
+And he offers a well-deserved rebuke to those on the Left who have become institutionally conservative in attitude and abandoned any transformative ambition.
+Nonetheless, what Unger characterizes as the 'first steps' in a new direction seem more like giant leaps given the political realities that presently constrain opportunities for change."

-Publishers Weekly called The Left Alternative a "stimulating visionary manifesto."
+Publishers Weekly called The Left Alternative a "stimulating visionary manifesto".
 The review went on to offer a mixed assessment of the book: